pwiniarski1991/birthdayList/README.md

 4. Below the calendar display a list of birthdays in the current year (date, photo, name, email).
 The list should allow to edit and remove entries.

+Once completed, submit to your github account and provide us with link.

 ## Have fun!